SebastianoJGV/unit_1-2021/README.md

 2. The game must record the time played.
 3. The game must record the player name and score.

-Apart for this requirements, the owner is open to any type of game, topic or genre.
+Apart for these requirements, the owner is open to any type of game, topic or genre.

 ## Proposed Solution